Data-to-Knowledge/Essential_Freshwater/README.rst

-NPS-FM-current-state
+Essential Freshwater
 ================

-Scripts related to Environment Canterbury's current state of monitoring networks for the National Policy Statement for Freshwater Management (NPS-FM).
+On 5 August 2020, central government gazetted a new "Essential Freshwater" package of regulatory instruments designed to "stop further degradation of freshwater" and "improve water quality within five years".
+The package included a new National Policy Statement for Freshwater Management (NPS-FM 2020), new National Environmental Standards for Freshwater (NES-F) and Stock Exclusion Regulations.
+All three instruments came into force on 3 September 2020.

+This repository contains scripts related to the ECan science work on the "Essential Freshwater" instrument.

 Copyright